SaraGraveline/cart253/README.md

-# cart253
+# CART253 - Creative Computation I

 Sara's course work for CART253.

+I'm so excited about programming!